Report: Verdict issued against US Navy veteran held in Iran

-TEHRAN, Iran (AP) — An Iranian semi-official news agency says Iran’s judiciary has delivered a verdict against U.S. Navy veteran Michael White who was detained last July in Iran but there’s no information as to what the ruling is.
+TEHRAN, Iran (AP) — Iran’s judiciary has delivered a verdict against U.S. Navy veteran Michael White who was detained last July in Iran but there is no information as to what the ruling contained, a semi-official news agency reported Monday.

-The Tasnim news agency quoted prosecutor Gholamali Sadeghi as saying on Monday the “verdict has been issued” against White and that he faced unspecified security charges.
+A prosecutor in the northeastern city of Mashdad, Gholamali Sadeghi, was quoted as saying by the Tasnim news agency that the “verdict has been issued” against White and that he faced unspecified security charges.

-Sadeghi’s remarks go against a February statement by Iran’s foreign ministry, which said White faces no security or espionage charge.
-There is no explanation on the discrepancies.
+Sadeghi’s remarks counter a February statement by the Iranian foreign ministry, which said White faces no security or espionage charge.
+There was no immediate explanation on the discrepancies.

-White, held in the northeastern city of Mashhad, is the first American known to be detained since Donald Trump became president.
+The report came as Iran’s new hard-line judiciary chief Ebrahim Raisi took office.

 Most Read Nation & World Stories